 Now for the fun.
 Using your hands, work the shortbread dough together.
 Just continue to squeeze the dough together until a ball forms.
 Again, I wouldn’t use a mixer to do this.

 Get out your pretty shortbread pan.
-I bought mine from Shortbread.com – Brown Bag Designs, you can find a store at the link.
+I bought mine from Brown Bag Designs, which I can no longer find!

 Press the shortbread into your pan.
 If you use a regular glass dish, do not grease it.